 INOVA EAP Childcare Resources: Log in required.
 (University Username: UMBCEAP, Password: 360231)

 As an employee of UMBC, you are eligible to take advantage of benefits, services and discounts offered by companies that have partnered with UMBC, as well as USM and the UMBC Alumni Association.
 For more information about these special benefits offered visit http://hr.umbc.edu/benefits/employee-benefits-discounts/.

-Click here to learn more about the many retirement options available to employees of UMBC.
+New Hires must select a retirement plan prior to their first day of employment.
+Visit the HR website to learn more about the retirement options available to employees of UMBC.